-DEPARTMENT I - CULINARY ARTS
+DEPARTMENT I - CULINARY

-JENNIFER PEABODY, SUPERINTENDENT 406-853-5645
+ARTS MYRNA HAUGHIAN, SUPERINTENDENT 406-853-5645

-Exhibits must be prepared by citizens of Eastern Montana and be strictly homemade by the exhibitor.
+Exhibits must be prepared by citizens of the 14 counties of Eastern Montana and be strictly homemade by the exhibitor.
 PRIZES WILL BE PAID ON THE ITEMS LISTED IN THIS PREMIUM LIST.
 Judge's decision will be final.
 The Fair Board assumes no responsibility for damage done to any exhibit while at the Fairgrounds or while en route to the Fairgrounds.
 Each exhibitor must fill out his-her own exhibit tags, if capable and be responsible for own plates and bags.
 Place exhibit items on a plate in a closeable plastic bag.
 Plastic wrap will only be accepted on large items.
 No food item requiring refrigeration.
 If you want ribbons, ask for them at fair office.
 Secure entry tag with tape on outside of bags or jars.